Spring 2025

 Find Your Journey

-Hooked on Fiction: Crafting Your First Chapter (Fall 2025)
+Hooked on Fiction: Crafting Your First Chapter (Fall 2026)

-Civil Discourse: Connection & Persuasion (Fall 2025)
+Civil Discourse: Connection & Persuasion (Fall 2026)

-In this one-Cycle Journey, Mentees will develop essential skills in public speaking, argumentation, and critical thinking.
+In this Journey, mentors and mentees will develop essential skills in public speaking, argumentation, and critical thinking.
 Through engaging activities and interactive discussions, participants will learn to craft persuasive speeches, construct well-reasoned arguments, and present their ideas with confidence.
-They will explore techniques for effective communication, refine their ability to think critically under pressure, and practice responding to diverse perspectives in a structured setting.

-Independent Study (Fall 2025)
+Independent Study (Fall 2026)

 Create your own experience with our Independent Study Journey.
-Meet as a pair, attend events of interest, and use coursework to help you plan creative projects and meet your goals.
+Mentors and mentees meet as a pair, attend events of interest, and use coursework to help plan creative projects and meet your goals.